akhalif121/DevOps-Pathway/README.md

 # DevOps-Pathway

-!!!
-This not advise but a path I intend to follow!!!
+⚠️This is advise to myself⚠️

 As an aspiring Cloud/ DevOps Engineer.
 I will be following the pathway below.
 This is based on the most in-demand Technologies.